William Brangham: Education and career

 In 2017, PBS NewsHour's six-part series "The End of AIDS?", of which Brangham was the correspondent, won a News & Documentary Emmy Award in the category "Outstanding Science, Medical and Environmental Report".
 That series also received several other awards, including the National Academies Communication Award in the category "Film/Radio/TV".

 In 2018, Brangham worked with several NewsHour colleagues on an investigation into rape, harassment, and retaliation within the U.S. Forest Service.
-That broadcast and online series, "On the Fire Line," prompted changes in how the Forest Service reports and investigates assault and harassment allegations and it led to the immediate resignation of the Chief of the U.S. Forest Service.
+That broadcast and online series, "On the Fire Line," prompted changes in how the Forest Service reports and investigates assault and harassment allegations and led to the immediate resignation of the Chief of the U.S. Forest Service.
 This reporting won a 2019 News & Documentary Emmy Award for "Outstanding Investigative Report in a Newscast", won a Webby Award, was nominated for a Peabody, and won the 2018 Al Neuharth Innovation in Investigative Journalism Award.

 In 2019, Brangham and his NewsHour colleagues produced a three-part series called "Stopping a Killer Pandemic" which looked at U.S. preparations for a flu pandemic.
 That series won a 2020 News & Documentary Emmy Award for "Outstanding Science, Medical and Environmental Report."
 (Brangham's and his colleague's multi-part series about climate change in Antarctica, "Warnings from Antarctica", was also nominated for an Emmy in that same category, and became the NewsHour's first originally-produced podcast series, "The Last Continent".)

 Brangham was part of the NewsHour team that won a 2022 Peabody Award for its coverage of guns and gun violence in America.
 His reporting that year culminated in the NewsHour documentary, “Ricochet: An American Trauma.”

+Brangham's reporting on the Trump Administration's immigration crackdown was among the stories that helped the News Hour win a 2025 Peabody Award, which was cited for "its sweeping, authoritative, and balanced coverage of one of the most divisive issues of our time."